Food and Journeys®

 • White wine – I always use dry white wine when making risotto agli asparagi.

-• Asparagus – remove the hard ends and chop them into about half-an-inch length.
+• Asparagus – remove the hard ends and chop them into about half an inch in length.

 • Salt – use it to adjust the seasoning, especially when your stock is not fully seasoned.

-• Stock – I typically use vegetable stock for preparing asparagus risotto.
+• Stock – I typically use chicken stock.

 • Butter – salted or unsalted butter is fine.

-• Parmigiano Reggiano – freshly-grated parmigiano, and more for serving.
+• Parmigiano Reggiano – freshly-grated, and more for serving.

-• Rice – I use vialone nano in this asparagus risotto, but feel free to use carnaroli or arborio rice if it’s what you have on hand.
+• Rice – I use carnaroli for making this risotto agri asparagus, but feel free to use arborio rice if it’s what you have on hand.

 A closer shot of a pan of risotto with asparagus, highlighting the creaminess of the rice.